absolunet/docs-node-ioc/src/docs/04_basics/03_routing/en.md

 Also, static content may come from dedicated folders.
 By default, the `/static` and `/uploads` routes are static assets routes, `/static` from the `path.public` folder and `/uploads` from the `path.upload`'s `public` folder.
-They are simply pointing to a folder, and the file tree will be taken in account to retrieve the file to serve.
+They are simply pointing to a folder, and the file tree will be taken into account to retrieve the file to serve.

 Given the following file tree, here is the basic schema that the following route would handle with a file response.